YijunBao/TUnCaT/README.md

 By default, all the input, output, and intermediate files are saved under the `TUnCaT` folder.

 ## Input files
 * A .h5 file `{name}.h5` contains the input video.
 This is a 3D dataset with shape = (T, Lx, Ly), where T is the number of frames, and (Lx, Ly) is the lateral dimension of each frame.
-The demo videos have (T, Lx, Ly) = (6000, 50, 50).
+The demo video has (T, Lx, Ly) = (6000, 50, 50).
 * A .mat file `FinalMasks_{name}.mat` contains the nueron masks of the video.
 This is a 3D array with shape = (Ly, Lx, n) in MATLAB, where Ly and Lx should match the lateral dimensions of the video, and n is the number of neurons.
-The demo masks have (Ly, Lx, n) = (50, 50, 45).
+The demo mask has (Ly, Lx, n) = (50, 50, 45).
 * Important notice: The default dimension order for multi-dimensional array is reversed in MATLAB and python.
 When you save a dataset with shape = (L1, L2, L3) in MATLAB to an .h5 file or a .mat file with version 7.3 or newer (requiring h5py.File to load in python workspace), and then load it in python, the shape will become (L3, L2, L1).
 However, if you save the dataset as a .mat file with version 7 or earlier (requiring scipy.loadmat to load in python workspace), the dimensions will preserve and still be (L1, L2, L3).
 In this document, we will use the python default order to describe the datasets in python workspace or saved in .h5, and use the MATLAB default order to describe the datasets saved in .mat.
 Sometimes you need to transpose the dimensions to make them consistent.
 In python, you can transpose the dimensions using `Masks = Masks.transpose((2,1,0))`.
 In MATLAB, you can transpose the dimensions using `Masks = permute(Masks,[3,2,1])`.

 ## Intermediate and Output files